Clauvin/Abrahms-Less-OP-Martial-Arts/README.md

 Basically, to nerf martial styles through iteration until I'm confortable using them.
 I don't have an exact baseline of power for what I want to reach, but expect a fall from OP-tiers of power (as the mentioned Bojutsu above giving 50+ Evading and dealing 100+ damage with overhead strikes to zombies at Day 1, or Battoujutsu dealing 2k damage).

-Next (probable) style to work on: Knifefighting.
+Next style to work on: Knifefighting.
+Surprisingly, it does not have huge damage in terms of OPness, compared with other styles tweaked so far!
+But it can reach 100+ Dodging.
+So, yeah, nerfs ahead.

  Also, Battoujutsu needs extra debuffs to counter OnMove and OnPause buffs while Unsheated Blade is active.

 ## What Has Been Done Already